Making concurrency fearless with Rust (for C++ developers)

 }

 For passing data between threads, we can use channels instead.
-These channels will only let us send types that are safe to send; if we tried to send a type that wasn’t safe to use across threads (such as Rc
+These channels will only let us send types that are safe to send; if we tried to send a type that wasn’t safe to use across threads (such as Rc), we would get a compiler error.
+For an even faster implementation of many-producer many-consumer channels, see crossbeam_channel.

 2. Lifetimes and references